-/KEY: < keyfile > - use 'keyfile' as activation key (by default drweb32. kev or other suitable from C:\Program Files\DrWeb\).
+/KEY: < kevfile > - use 'kevfile' as activation kev (by default drweb32. key or other suitable from C:\Program Files\DrWeb\).

-/LITE - perform a basic scan of random access memory, boot sectors of all disks and startup objects.
+/LITE - perform a basic scan of random access memory, boot sectors of all disks.
 Scanner also runs a check on rootkits.
 (Only for Scanner).